biometryhub/PanDetector/Manual.md

 ls output/
 ```

-After CoreDetector has completed (~5mins) you will see the final alignment length and find the results in the output folder.
+After PanDetector has completed (~5mins) you will see the final alignment length and find the results in the output folder.

 Output: